“You’re a cog in the organized traffic when you’re running a house, a spoke in the wheel of the underworld.”

 The differences are in the details.
 In Madam, the person who attends the opening with her is “Melanie Claire,” an older, retired madam “being kept by a man concerned with the race track in lower California.”
-She says “It was about 1912″ and she was “under 20.”
+“Davis” says “It was about 1912″ and that she was “under 20.”
 The cafe they go to was owned by an actor the papers used to make fun of due to his multiple marriages.

 The time line here is very mixed up.

 The much-married cafe man she describes is Nat Goodwin, who did open a pier cafe in 1913.
-However, this is either an error or a deliberate mistake as in 1913, the 1917 Paul Smith reforms in San Francisco had not yet occured.
-Nat Goodwin’s was acquired by Baron Long and became Sunset Inn.
+However, this is either an error or a deliberate mistake as in 1913, the 1917 Paul Smith reforms in San Francisco had not yet occurred.
+Nat Goodwin’s was acquired by Baron Long and became the Sunset Inn.

 In both books, she has a meet-cute with husband #2 at this cafe.
 In Madam his pseudonym is “Roark Beverly Davis;” much is made about the fact that they have the “same name.”
 She says that they remained married for two years, then she went to Reno (again).